hernantz/blog/content/mock-yourself-not-your-code.md

 * Integration tests are one honking great idea, let's do more of those.
 Don't relay exclusively in unit tests, test goals.
-* Use factories to reduce boilerplate of tests's setup and asserting a known state before they run.
+* Use factories to reduce boilerplate of tests setup and asserting a known state before they run.
 * Avoid using mocks as much as you can.
 There's a good chance you'll be testing what the code does, not what it should do.